 For this to work seamlessly, the operating system must support the automatic restarting of system calls.
 Unfortunately, not all operating systems do this by default, and even those that do may have bugs.
-For example, Mac OS X fails to restart the tcgetattr() and tcsetattr() system calls (this is a bug in Mac OS X).
+For example, macOS fails to restart the tcgetattr () and tcsetattr () system calls (this is a bug in macOS).
 Furthermore, because this behavior depends on the command stopping with the SIGTTIN or SIGTTOU signals, programs that catch these signals and suspend themselves with a different signal (usually SIGTOP) will not be automatically foregrounded.
 Some versions of the linux su(1) command behave this way.
 This flag is off by default.
 This setting is only supported by version 1.8.7 or higher.
-It has no effect unless I/O logging is enabled or the use\pty flag is enabled.

-env\editorIf set, visudo will use the value of the EDITOR or VISUAL environment variables before falling back on the default editor list.
-Note that this may create a security hole as it allows the user to run any arbitrary command as root without logging.
-A safer alternative is to place a colon-separated list of editors in the editor variable. visudo will then only use the EDITOR or VISUAL if they match a value specified in editor.
-If the env\reset flag is enabled, the EDITOR and/or VISUAL environment variables must be present in the env\keep list for the env\editor flag to function when visudo is invoked via sudo.
-This flag is off by default.

-- env\reset If set, sudo will run the command in a minimal environment containing the TERM, PATH, HOME, MAIL, SHELL, LOGNAME, USER, USERNAME and SUDO\\ variables.
-Any variables in the caller's environment or in the file specified by the restricted\env\file option that match the env\keep and env\check lists are then added, followed by any variables present in the file specified by the env\file option (if any).
-The contents of the env\keep and env\check lists, as modified by global Defaults parameters in sudoers, are displayed when sudo is run by root with the -V option.
-If the secure\path option is set, its value will be used for the PATH environment variable.
-This flag is on by default. - fast\globNormally, sudo uses the glob(3) function to do shell-style globbing when matching path names.
+It has no effect unless I/O logging is enabled or the use_pty flag is enabled. env_editor If set, visudo will use the value of the SUDO_EDITOR, VISUAL or EDITOR environment variables before falling back on the default editor list.
+Note that visudo is typically run as root so this flag may allow a user with visudo privileges to run arbitrary commands as root without logging.
+An alternative is to place a colon-separated list of "safe" editors int the editor variable. visudo will then only use SUDO_EDITOR, VISUAL or EDITOR if they match a value specified in editor .
+If the env_reset flag is enabled, the SUDO_EDITOR, VISUAL and/or EDITOR environment variables must be present in the env_keep list for the env_editor flag to function when visudo is invoked via sudo .
+This flag is on by default. env_reset If set, sudo will run the command in a minimal environment containing the TERM, PATH, HOME, MAIL, SHELL, LOGNAME, USER and SUDO variables.
+Any variables in the caller's environment or in the file specified by the restricted_env_file setting that match the env_keep and env_check lists are then added, followed by any variables present in the file specified by the env_file setting (if any).
+The contents of the env_keep and env_check lists, as modified by global Defaults parameters in sudoers , are displayed when sudo is run by root with the -V option.
+If the secure_path setting is enabled, its value will be used for the PATH environment variable.
+This flag is on by default. fast_glob Normally, sudo uses the glob(3) function to do shell-style globbing when matching path names.
 However, since it accesses the file system, glob(3) can take a long time to complete for some patterns, especially when the pattern references a network file system that is mounted on demand (auto mounted).
-The fast\glob option causes sudo to use the fnmatch(3) function, which does not access the file system to do its matching.
-The disadvantage of fast\glob is that it is unable to match relative path names such as ./ls or ../bin/ls.
+The fast_glob flag causes sudo to use the fnmatch(3) function, which does not access the file system to do its matching.
+The disadvantage of fast_glob is that it is unable to match relative path names such as ./ls or /bin/ls .
 This has security implications when path names that include globbing characters are used with the negation operator, '!', as such rules can be trivially bypassed.
-As such, this option should not be used when the sudoers file contains rules that contain negated path names which include globbing characters.
+As such, this flag should not be used when the sudoers file contains rules that contain negated path names which include globbing characters.
 This flag is off by default.